redcross/dcsops/INSTALL.md

    a.
 Click on your email to the top bar to the right

-   a.
+   b.
 In the drop down, click Account Settings

    b.
 Copy Twilio Account SID & Token